valdadyne/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: Our Coffee
+title: The Best Coffee in Town
-type: products
 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-